ml4ai/delphi/docs/grfn_spec.md

         "variable" : <variable_name>
         "index" : <integer>

 In addition to capturing source code variable environment context in variable declarations, we also need a mechanism to disambiguate specific instances of *use* of the same variable within the same context to accurately capture the logical order of variable value updates.
 In this case, we consider this as a repeated reference to the same variable.
-The semantics of repeated reference is captured by the variable \"index\" attribute of a `<variable_reference>`.
+The semantics of repeated reference is captured by the variable "index" attribute of a `<variable_reference>`.
 The index integer serves to disambiguate the execution order of the variable state references, as determined during program analysis.

 ### Function Naming Conventions